Western Togoland Rebellion: September

-On 29 September - Separatists attacked a bus yard belonging to the State Transport Corporation in the city of Ho.
+On 29 September – Separatists attacked a bus yard belonging to the State Transport Corporation in the city of Ho.
 Police later arrested some 30 protesters and one civilian was killed in an exchange of fire between the separatists and government forces.
-In an attempt to hurt each other's reputation in the upcoming election the General Secretary of the National Democratic Congress (NDC) accused the ruling New Patriotic Party (NPP) of being behind recent attacks of the WTRF/FRTO in the Volta Region.
-In return Nana Obiri Boahen, the Deputy General Secretary of the NPP said that majority of the members of the WTRF/FRTO belong to the NDC.
+In an attempt to hurt each other's reputation in the upcoming election the General Secretary of the National Democratic Congress (NDC) accused the ruling New Patriotic Party (NPP) of being behind recent attacks of the WTRF in the Volta Region.
+In return Nana Obiri Boahen, the Deputy General Secretary of the NPP said that majority of the members of the WTRF belong to the NDC.

-On 29–30 September - Police arrested 5 WTRF/FRTO separatists who attacked the police stations on 5 September with 20+ other separatists.
+On 29–30 September – Police arrested 5 WTRF separatists who attacked the police stations on 5 September with 20+ other separatists.

-On 30 September - The HSGF/FGEP denies allegations that it attacked the State Transport Company yard in Ho.
+On 30 September – The HSGF denied allegations that it attacked the State Transport Company yard in Ho.

 October

-On 2 October - Security forces in Ghana arrested 60 separatists who are allegedly members of the WTRF/FRTO.
-Due to the attacks by the WTRF/FRTO the Ghanaian government granted autonomy to the town of Alavanyo.
+On 2 October – Security forces in Ghana arrested 60 separatists who are allegedly members of the WTRF.
+Due to the attacks by the WTRF the Ghanaian government granted autonomy to the town of Alavanyo.

-On 4 October - Police arrested 17 suspected WTRF/FRTO separatists.
+On 4 October – Police arrested 17 suspected WTRF separatists.
 14 AK-47 rifles, 3 pump-action guns, 1 pistol, a shotgun, and some other weapons were also retrieved.

-On 6 October - The leader of the HSGF/FGEP, Charles Kwame Kudzordzithe, strongly condemns the violence on all sides and recalls Ghanaian authorities for peace talks.
+On 6 October – The leader of the HSGF, Charles Kwame Kudzordzithe, strongly condemned the violence on all sides and recalls Ghanaian authorities for peace talks.

-On 9 October - People loyal to the WTRF/FRTO attempted to blockade various roadways throughout the Volta Region and Greater Accra Region.
+On 9 October – People loyal to the WTRF attempted to blockade various roadways throughout the Volta Region and Greater Accra Region.

-On 10 October - Security officers cleared sand on the road that was placed by the WTRF/FRTO to avoid any inconveniences to motorists.
+On 10 October – Security officers cleared sand on the road that was placed by the WTRF to avoid any inconveniences to motorists.